lmcinnes/umap/doc/transform.rst

 Now to get a benchmark idea of what we are looking at let's train a couple of different classifiers and then see how well they score on the test set.
-For this example lets try a support vector classifier and a KNN classifier.
+For this example let's try a support vector classifier and a KNN classifier.
 Ideally we should be tuning hyper-parameters (perhaps a grid search using k-fold cross validation), but for the purposes of this simple demo we will simply use default parameters for both classifiers.